alcatrazEscapee/nios-ii-assembly-compiler/README.md

 ```
 Breakdown:

-`compile nios-ii de0`: This indicates to the compiler that this should be compiled for Nios-II DE0 Assembly.
+`compile nios-ii de0`: This indicates that this should be compiled for Nios-II DE0 Assembly.
 Currently this is the only option, and must be included at the top of every file.

 `main:`: This is the declaration of a main function, or entry point.
 Instructions immediately following this will be executed at runtime.

 `end`: This indicates the end of the current block (in this case the main function).
 Every function (including main) must have a matching `end`.

-### Syntax
+### Basic Syntax

 Precompiled Assembly consists of single line instructions.
 Every line must be terminated by either a `;` (for the majority of statements), a `:` (for conditional statements).
 There are a few exceptions:
 * `compile` requires no line terminator.
 It must appear first in your program.
-* `end` also requires no line terminator.
-(Although if you include a `;` the compiler will accept it.)
+* A few control statements don't require a line terminator, but will compile with or without one.
+As a general rule, include a semicolon after every standard statement, and a colon after every conditional. (`else` should have a colon, `return` should have a semicolon)

 Comments start with two forward slashes (`//`).
 Anything on the rest of that line will be ignored by the compiler.
 In the case that a comment is inserted within a function, the compiler will generate a Nios-II comment and insert it in the closest spot it can find.
-The compiler will also insert default "template" comments where nessecary.
+Default "template" comments will also be inserted to document additions to the program where necessary.

 ### Operators

 Operators are used in register expressions to form the majority of code.
 They convert two register values, or one register and one immediate value to a single value to be assigned to a result register or memory location.

-All Operators:
+As a general rule, operators are similar to C or Java style operators.
+When an operator is prefixed with a `?`, that typically means an alternate form of the operator (unsigned, logical, or high half-byte)

+Standard Operators Syntax:
 * `+`: Addition
 * `-`: Subtraction
 * `*`: Multiplication